Network resilience: Phase transitions in biological networks

 \subsubsection{Mathematical models of biological bistability}

-Computational modeling and the theory of nonlinear dynamical systems allow one not only to describe the bistability, but also to understand why it occurs \cite{ferrell2011modeling}.
-Next we will review two claissical mathematical models developed to show how bistability arises \cite{xiong2003positive, gardner2000construction, ferrell2009simple, lai2016understanding}.
+Computational modeling and the theory of nonlinear dynamical systems allow one to describe bistability and understand why it occurs \cite{ferrell2011modeling}.
+Below, we review two classical mathematical models that were developed to show how bistability arises.

-\textbf{A simple positive feedback loop (a one-ODE model).} As discussed above, a most common mechanism for generating bistability is the existence of positive feedback loops, which directs two mutually exclusive cell states \cite{bouldin2015wnt, pajaro2019transient}.
-A positive feedback loop may be formed from one or two signaling proteins \cite{liu2016predicating}, and the simplest form consists of one single signaling protein that can be reversibly switched between an inactive form (A) and an active one (A*).
-As shown in Fig. \ref{positivefeedbackLoop}A, the transition between A and A* that is assumed to be regulated by an external stimulus and the positive feedback between the transition and the stimulus.
+\textbf{A simple positive feedback loop (a one-ODE model).} As discussed above, the most common mechanism for generating bistability is the existence of positive feedback loops that direct two mutually exclusive cell states.
+A positive feedback loop may be formed from one or two signaling proteins; the simplest such loop consists of a single signaling protein that can be reversibly switched between an inactive form (A) and an active form (A*).
+As shown in Fig. \ref{positivefeedbackLoop}A, the transition between A and A* is assumed to be regulated by an external stimulus and by positive feedback between the transition and the stimulus.
 This process can be modeled by the following ordinary differential equation (ODE) \cite{xiong2003positive}:

-where the first term represents the basal transcription rate due to external stimulus; the second term denotes effect of the positive feedback that is modeled by a nonlinear Hill equation, with $K$ being the effector concentration needed for half-maximum response and $n$ denoting the Hill coefficient, and the parameter $f$ represents the strength of the feedback; the last term represents the inactivation of A* with a degradation rate $k_{\rm inact}$.
+in which the first term represents the basal transcription rate due to an external stimulus, the second term denotes the effect of the positive feedback, which is modeled by a nonlinear Hill equation in which $K$ is the effector concentration needed for half-maximum response, $n$ denotes the Hill coefficient, and parameter $f$ represents the strength of the feedback.
+The last term represents the inactivation of A* at a degradation rate $k_{\rm inact}$.